 Use Privacy-Focused Browsers

 - Browsers: Brave or Firefox are recommended for their strong privacy features.
+Using privacy-focused browsers can limit the data collected through Meta technologies, which include platforms like Instagram and WhatsApp.

 - Tools: Use the Facebook Container extension on Firefox to limit Facebook’s tracking across other websites.
 This extension confines Facebook’s tracking to its own site, preventing it from following you around the web.